superfly/docs/getting-started/troubleshooting.html.md

 nav: firecracker
 ---

-As a developer, you probably know that there are many reasons why an app deployment can fail.
-This section gives you some ideas of where to start, but it's not a comprehensive guide.
+This section gives you some ideas of how to start troubleshooting if your deployment doesn't work as expected.
 If you're still stuck after reading, then visit our [community forum](https://community.fly.io/) for more help.

 ## Try this first

-If the error you get isn’t obvious or specific, and the answer doesn’t appear right away, then try these basic steps first, to either fix the problem or to arm yourself with knowledge.
+If the error you get isn’t obvious or specific, then try these basic steps first, to either fix the problem or to arm yourself with knowledge.

 ### Update flyctl

 By default, flyctl (the Fly CLI), [updates automatically](https://community.fly.io/t/flyctl-versions-autoupdating-and-the-cli-apocalypse/13794).

-But if you disabled automatic updates, then you should update flyctl:
+But if you've disabled automatic updates, then you should update flyctl:

 ```cmd
 fly version update
 ```

-We frequently add new features to flyctl, so you should keep it up-to-date to avoid breaking things.
+We frequently add new features to flyctl, so you should keep it up to date to avoid breaking things.
 You can also turn automatic updates back on with:

 ```cmd
 fly settings autoupdate enable